SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 What do Volunteers Do?

-Whether providing on the ground support or raising community awareness, Western Australian State Emergency Service (SES) values people who can use their varied skills and experiences to act in a wide range of roles.
+Whether providing on-the-ground support or raising community awareness, the Western Australian State Emergency Service (SES) values people who can use their varied skills and experiences to act in a wide range of roles.

 Operational roles

-We rely on our volunteers to provide on the ground support in emergencies, from responding to natural disasters such as flood, storm, tropical cyclone, tsunami and earthquake, to supporting other emergency services organisations.
+We rely on our volunteers to provide on-the-ground support in emergencies, from responding to natural disasters such as floods, storms, tropical cyclones, tsunami and earthquakes, to supporting other emergency services organisations.

 Volunteering in an operational role may include: